Boulder County government offices will be closed at noon Dec. 31, and all day Jan. 1 for the New Year’s holiday.

 Community Kick-Off Event Recording

-Thank you to everyone who joined us for the Latinx & Chicano Historic Context Project Community Kick-Off!
+Thank you to everyone who joined us for the Latinx and Chicano Historic Context Project Community Kick-Off!
 If you were not able to attend — or would like to revisit the stories and insights shared — please watch the video recording.

 Project Team